shepnathand/portfolio/index.md

 permalink: /
 ---

 I'm Nathan.
-I have experience using programming and data to help people achieve their goals.
+I have over three years of experience using programming for data analysis, data visualization, and web development.

 My carreer and education have provided me with a unique set of skills to come up with innovative solutions.
-Data analysis, data visualization, and web development are my passion.
-There is nothing that I enjoy more than working with a group of professionals for a common purpose.

-[Email me](mailto:shep.nathan.d@gmail.com) if you would like a quote.
+[Email me](mailto:shep.nathan.d@gmail.com) if you would like to hire me or collaborate.